 X.1.1.2 Storage of Binary

-The Document Registry is required to store Binary resources that are provided to it in an [ITI-65] transaction.
+There are two alternatives for storing the Binary Resource for documents stored in the community: (1) The Document Source includes the Binary Resource in the [ITI-65] transaction, and the Document Registry is required to store it.
+(2) The Community allows the Binary to be stored elsewhere in the Community.

-The Community has the alternative to store the Binary in a system in the Community other than the Document Registry, and thus provide persistent URL in the DocumentReference.content.attachment.url.
-In this scenario the [ITI-65] transaction does not include the Binary Resource.
-When this is used by the Community member hosting the Document Source, that Community member shall:
+The second alternative requires that the Community has the alternative to store the Binary in a system in the Community other than the Document Registry.
+This might be other centeralized infrastructure, distributed infrastructure, or within the system implementing the Document Source.
+The [ITI-65] transaction does not include the Binary, and the DocumentReference.content.attachment.url. value is a persistent URL to the Binary content.
+When this is used by the Community, the service hosting the Binary shall:

 persist the Binary for the lifecycle expected of the Community,